 A special arrangements scheme will also be introduced according to which OMP’s can opt-out from their obligations of collecting and remitting VAT tax on behalf of the sellers.
 In this case, VAT collections is passed on to the courier and postal services.
 The special arrangements were introduced as an alternative simplification for the collection of import VAT in cases where neither the import scheme (IOSS) nor the standard VAT collection mechanism on importation are being used.
 Similar to the import scheme, use of the special arrangements is not mandatory.

-All Online Marketplaces should prepare early and register for VAT in the EU in order to fulfil all of their VAT obligations.
+All Online Marketplaces should prepare early and register for VAT in the EU in order to fulfill all of their VAT obligations.

 GVC can help you with an all-inclusive approach in VAT compliance so you can focus on growing your business.